rodisch/Crumar_D9U/README.md

 In addition, the features of the original D9U firmware are maintained.
 During compilation it can be selected, if CCs and sysex go to USB or serial MIDI-output, see 'what goes where' in source code.
 Default configuration is sysex to serial output and CCs to USB.
 This way you can connect to the FA-06/07/08 via serial/DIN MIDI and connect to DAW-/VST etc. via USB at the same time.

+### Updates
+- Feb.-2021: Incoming MIDI-CCs are converted into sysex.

 ## Libraries

 These libraries must be installed via the library manager of Arduino: